potassco/clorm/README.rst

              Item item3 at time 3
     Driver michael is not working today

-The above example shows some of the main features of ClORM and how to match the Python data model to the defined ASP predicates.
-For more details about how to use ClORM see the `documentation <https://clorm.readthedocs.io/en/latest/>`_.
+The above example shows some of the main features of Clorm and how to match the Python data model to the defined ASP predicates.
+For more details about how to use Clorm see the `documentation <https://clorm.readthedocs.io/en/latest/>`_.

 Development
 -----------
-* Python version: ClORM was developed using Python 3.7 and has been tested with Python 3.6.
+* Python version: Clorm was developed using Python 3.7 and has been tested with Python 3.6.
-* Clingo version: ClORM has been tested with Clingo version 5.3.0 and 5.3.1
+* Clingo version: Clorm has been tested with Clingo version 5.3.0 and 5.3.1

 TODO
 ----